 Develop a Platform

 Every client that I’ve worked with found me as a result of this blog.
 They may have found this blog from twitter or another blog, but they didn’t find me because my face was on a billboard, or magazine ad.
 Each person found me because I showed up on this blog and wrote helpful information consistently.
-Building a blog will be your number one way of developing new ideas and connecting with clients, business partners and investors.
+Building a blog or another online home will be your number one way of developing new ideas and connecting with clients, business partners and investors.

 With my history in the advertising industry, I can tell you with no uncertainty that times have changed.
 Your business will not grow because you throw thousands of dollars at TV spots and magazine placements.
 Your business will grow because you will take time to let people get to know you through a platform like a blog.
-It will grow because you help people and they will tell other people that you helped them.
+It will grow because you help people and they will tell other people you helped them.

 Keep Your Day Job